The Theory, Practice and Politics of Supported Decision-Making:

 Michael Bach (Institute for Research and Development on Inclusion and Society)

 For over 25 years, Michael Bach has undertaken research and development in Canada and internationally on ways to advance the full inclusion and human rights of persons with disabilities.
 His research and publications cover disability theory, policy and practice in a range of areas including education, employment, and funding and delivery of community-based services.
 Michael’s particular area of expertise is in legal capacity of people with intellectual disabilities.
 Michael holds a Ph.
 D. in Sociology and Equity Studies from the University of Toronto’s Ontario Institute for Studies in Education, where his dissertation focused on developing a more inclusive theory of personhood on which to challenge the usual equation between intellectual disability and legal incapacity.
-Michael is currently an Open Society Foundations Fellow, continuing his international comparative research on the right to legal capacity for people with significant intellectual and cognitive disabilities.
+He is co-editor with Nicolás Espejo Yaksic of Legal Capacity, Disability, and Human Rights, with contributed chapters from an international group of authors, forthcoming this September from Intersentia Press.

 Alex Ruck Keene